PDFTron is now Apryse. Same great products, new name.

 }

 html2pdf.js is good for small document generation.
-It’s perfect when you’re serving a single user who simply wants to click to create a PDF such as a concert ticket or a boarding pass.
+It’s perfect for serving a single user who simply wants to click to create a PDF such as a concert ticket or a boarding pass.

 html2pdf.js works well for certain functions: